zuki/retro-v/README.md

 **THIS IS STILL WORK IN PROGRESS!!!
 NOT YET READY FOR 100% COMPLIANCE OR ZEPHYR!**

-This design has 2-stage pipeline with 4 cycles per stage, so on average every instruction takes 4 cycles (with 40 MHz clock it will be 10 millions instructions per sec max).
+Retro-V soft core has 2-stage pipeline with 4 cycles per stage, so on average every instruction takes 4 cycles (with 40 MHz clock it will be 10 millions instructions per sec max):
-Branches and Jump-and-Links takes 1 cycle more (5 cycles total).
-Loads: LB - 5 cycles, LH - 6 cycles, LW - 8 cycles.
-Stores: SB - 6 cycles, SH - 7 cycles, SW - 9 cycles (1 more than loads).

-Description of cycles in 2-stage pipeline of Retro-V core:

 * **Cycle 1** - Fetch 1st byte of the instruction (lowest one)
 * **Cycle 2** - Fetch 2nd byte of the instruction, determine destination register (rd) and check if instruction is valid
 * **Cycle 3** - Fetch 3rd byte of the instruction, read 1st argument from register file (if needed)
 * **Cycle 4** - Fetch 4th byte of the instruction (highest one), read 2nd argument from register file (if needed), decode immediate value (if needed)
 * **Cycle 5** (overlapped with *Cycle 1* of the next instruction) - Execute complete instruction (with optional write back in case of branching)
 * **Cycle 6** (overlapped with *Cycle 2* of the next instruction) - Write back to register file if destination register is not 0

 As you can see Retro-V core reads from register file in cycles 3 and 4 and write to register file in cycles 1 and 2 (the same as 5 and 6 for 2nd stage of pipeline).